-This exemption does not apply if the balance or interest is subject to court orders related to divorce or child support.
-The bill also maintains existing exemptions for various personal properties, including necessary clothing, working tools, household items, and certain financial assets.
-Additionally, it specifies that a debtor in bankruptcy may exempt an additional $6,500 in assets and includes provisions for the protection of retirement accounts and pensions under specific federal laws.
-The act is set to take effect upon passage.
+The act specifies that this exemption does not apply if the balance or interest is subject to court orders related to divorce or child support.
+Additionally, the bill maintains existing exemptions for various personal properties, including necessary clothing, working tools, household items, and certain financial assets.
+It also specifies that a debtor in bankruptcy may exempt an additional $6,500 in assets.
+The act is set to take effect upon passage, reinforcing protections for individuals against the attachment of specific educational savings accounts.

 Statutes affected: 730: 9-26-4